-We already know you are interested in and maybe even love the study of neuroscience, but you might be concerned about how to best maximize your education.
-We want to try and provide some information to help.
+We know you are interested in and maybe even love the study of neuroscience, but you might be concerned about how to best maximize your education.
+Here is some information that may help.
 Research is defined as a systematic investigation, including research development, testing and evaluation that is designed to develop or contribute to generalizable knowledge.
 Research generally is described in a protocol that sets forth explicit objectives and formal procedures designed to investigate those objectives.
-Participating in research will fulfill one of the optional requirements for the neuroscience undergraduate degree.
+Participating in mentored research with faculty will fulfill one of the optional requirements for the neuroscience undergraduate degree.

 Toggle ItemHow do I get involved in a research lab?